Neoteroi/BlackSheep-Docs/docs/binders.md

     page: Optional[int],
     search: Optional[str],
 ):
-    # page is read from query string, if specified, otherwise defaults to None
+    # page is read from the query string, if specified, otherwise defaults to None
-    # search is read from query string, if specified, otherwise defaults to None
+    # search is read from the query string, if specified, otherwise defaults to None
     ...
 ```